Just when you think you’ve got your kid’s social media game figured out, there’s something else designed just to throw you off.

 - Make sure your kids know what to do if a stranger tries to talk to them online and ask them to tell you if anyone tries to bully them online.

-Find more information on Metro Parent about teenagers and social media here.
+Find more information to helpteenagers avoid mishaps on social media here.

 This post was originally published in 2017 and is updated regularly.